 Details: Dir.
 Jeremy Kagan.
 Perf.
 Maximilian Schell, Rod Steiger, Robby Benson, Barry Miller.
 Analysis Film Releasing Corp., 1981.

 Synopsis: A teenager (Robby Benson) tells his friend, Reuven (Barry Miller), that he’s been secretly reading books in the library, because his father (Rod Steiger) is a strict Hasidic rabbi.
 He tells Reuven “this man in the library” has been showing him things to read, like Hemingway, Fitzgerald, and psychology.
 In the one scene set in a library, Reuven goes to see his friend in the library, and the “man in the library” turns out to be Reuven’s own father, who is referred to several times as a scholar and a writer—not a librarian.

 Details: Dir.
 Marco Brambilla.
 Perf.
 Sylvester Stallone, Wesley Snipes, Sandra Bullock, Benjamin Bratt.
 Warner Bros., 1993.

-Synopsis: Sylvester Stallone plays John Spartan, a white male cop who is brought out of cryogenics in order to pursue an old enemy (Wesley Snipes), a black man, running rampant in a future, nonviolent society.
-Sandra Bullock also co-stars as Lenina Huxley, a white female cop in the future.
+Synopsis: Sylvester Stallone plays John Spartan, a cop who is brought out of cryogenics in order to pursue an enemy (Wesley Snipes) running rampant in a future, non-violent society.
+Sandra Bullock also co-stars as Lenina Huxley, a cop in the future.
 About an hour into the film, Lenina mentions visiting the Schwarzenegger Presidential Library to find archives of John’s past cases.